The Apocalypse Troll: Plot summary

 Ludmilla tells the story of the war and her arrival in 2007.
 Her healing is caused by a symbiote which came from a mutated bio-weapon of the Kanga, it helps its host in many ways.
 She also tells Dick that the enemy fighter is ‘crewed’ by a Troll.
 A Troll is psychopathic cyborg with a human brain created by the Kanga as warriors.
 Trolls hate both humanity and kangas and love to kill cruelly.
 Trolls also have a limited telepathic ability to read and influence about 30% of minds.
 Ludmilla is convinced the Troll will try to enslave or destroy humanity.

 The next ten chapters deal with letting the world know about the troll without the troll knowing they know.
 Plans to destroy the troll are made while waiting for the troll to reveal itself.
 An impossible theft of Plutonium in the US concentrates plans there.
 Eventually the troll reveals itself by inculcating racial hatreds in a circular area of the southern US.

 A final battle with the troll and its minions takes place in the mountains of North Carolina.
 Ludmilla destroys the troll at great risk to herself.
 However, in the process Dick is struck with a lethal weapon, and in desperation Ludmilla injects him with a sample of her own blood which while almost certainly lethal (as the bio-weapon is to more than 99% of the human race) hardly matters now.

-Sometime later Dick revives and finds himself growing younger with his own symbiote in place, as he recovers the President visits and confirms that the Trolls ship was captured intact and he outlines plans to reverse engineer it and create a world government ensuring that this time the Kanga's won't get anywhere near Earth, and humanity will be spared five centuries of war.
+Sometime later Dick revives and finds himself growing younger with his own symbiote in place, as he recovers the President visits and confirms that the Trolls ship was captured intact and he outlines plans to reverse engineer it and create a world government ensuring that this time the Kangas won't get anywhere near Earth, and humanity will be spared five centuries of war.